Incoterms and Customs: EXW vs FCA, DAP, DDU and DDP

 The problem is that customs does not recognize the idea of "someone else’s problem."

-Under a true EXW shipment, the foreign buyer is legally responsible for filing the export declaration in the country of export.
+Under a true EXW shipment, the sales contract generally allocates export clearance to the buyer.
 Now try asking a buyer in Switzerland, China, or the United States to initiate a German customs declaration through ATLAS.
-In practice, that almost never works.
-The result is predictable: the German seller ends up completing the paperwork anyway and incorrectly declaring itself as the exporter, even though that is not its role under the agreed Incoterms.
+In practice, that often fails without a representative and correctly defined customs roles.
+The predictable result is that the German seller completes the paperwork anyway, while the contract, customs rules, and actual operational process no longer match.

 Tax risk warning: Without a proper electronic proof of export, meaning the official exit confirmation, the tax authorities can reclaim VAT during the next audit.
 Anyone selling to a third country under EXW often spends months chasing that evidence.